areggalstyan/reforging/README.md

 #### name: string

-The name of the reforging, it corresponds to the `REFORGE_NAME` label.
+The name of the reforge, it corresponds to the `REFORGE_NAME` label.

 #### ability: string

-The name of the ability of the reforging as per `abilities.json`.
+The name of the ability of the reforge as per `abilities.json`.

 #### [attribute]: float